ToxxyTheTrash/FuchsiaDarkness/README.md

 # SimplyDark - Fuchsia Darkness by Toxxy
 A theme for BetterDiscord made by Gibbu.
 The theme has been completely recolored and lightly re-designed by me.

-The theme can contain lots of unintentional bugs/glitches and profanity (clearly meant as a jokes)!
+The theme can contain lots of unintentional bugs/glitches and profanity (clearly meant as jokes)!

 To download the theme, follow the next steps: